Emerging Frontiers in AI for the Life Sciences

 In 2026, the question of whether AI in life sciences narrows global health inequities or widens them is genuinely open.
 The narrowing case: open-weight foundation models, accessible cloud compute, and shared benchmarks let well-resourced LMIC research groups operate near the global frontier on questions of local relevance (neglected diseases, regional pathogen surveillance, climate-driven health).
 The widening case: compute and data concentration in a small number of institutions creates a dependence on infrastructure most countries cannot replicate, and AI-personalised medicine built on under-representative reference data exports inequities that take decades to correct.

 Both trajectories are visible.
 The outcome depends on policy and funding decisions more than on AI capability: open-data norms, compute access programmes, training pipelines for LMIC AI-in-biology researchers, and the way frontier labs handle data sovereignty.
-The Wiens et al. roadmap for responsible ML in healthcare (Wiens et al., 2019) frames the equity question for clinical AI and applies, with adjustments, to the broader life-sciences case.
+The Wiens et al. roadmap for responsible ML in healthcare (Wiens et al., 2019) and WHO’s health AI guidance frame the equity question for clinical AI and apply, with adjustments, to the broader life-sciences case (WHO, 2021).

 What would have to be true for narrowing to win: sustained policy commitment to open-data and open-weight norms; targeted funding for LMIC AI-in-biology capacity; reference datasets that represent global diversity.
 None is automatic.